Customer Responsibility: Initiatives

 System for Responding to Inquiries

-MC has created a Frequently Asked Questions (FAQ) page on its corporate website, and strives to respond to inquiries as quickly as possible.
-In addition, the relevant divisions promptly address customer inquiries via the Head Office’s main telephone line.
+MC has created a Frequently Asked Questions (FAQ) page on its corporate website and endeavors to respond to inquiries as quickly as possible.
+In addition, relevant divisions promptly address customer inquiries via the Head Office’s main telephone line.

 Initiatives in the Food Science Business